KJacquerie/KJacquerie.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: PhD candidate in computational neuroscience at ULiège
+subtitle: Postdoctoral researcher

 profile:
   align: right
-  image: prof_pic.jpg
+  image: KathleenPic.jpg
   image_cicular: false # crops the image to make it circular
   address: #>
     #<p>1.15 at Montefiore</p>